Inyong-Hwang/study/README.md

 I typed this line to pull to local area.

-I typed this line to push to remote area.(Second)
+I typed this line to push to remote area.(Third o-ta-im)

+to check git diff(Fourth)